 If you have a disability that began while you were on active duty, you can request that your claim be expedited.
 For more information, see our article on expediting disability claims for military service members or veterans.

-If you have been waiting a long time for your ALJ hearing and you don't qualify for any of the options listed above, then you can try calling or writing your Senator and Congressman or Congresswoman.
+If you've been waiting a long time for your ALJ hearing and you don't qualify for any of the options listed above, you can try calling or writing your senator and congressperson.
 Your legislator's office staff can contact Social Security on your behalf to try to get your case heard sooner.